Jerry W. Levin: Timeline at Sharper Image

 Less than a year later, on February 19, 2008, the company filed for Chapter 11 bankruptcy.
 It blamed low sales, aggravated by a decline in consumer spending and negative publicity surrounding its Ionic Breeze air purifiers, dating years back to Thalheimer's leadership time.

 On April 10, 2008, Levin resigned as a member and chairman of the board of the company to pursue participating with other investors to acquire some or all of the company’s businesses or assets.
 But, as has been pointed out, "Levin hasn't made a lot of money for the investors of Sharper Image he's teamed up with so far, including hedge fund Ramius Capital, which helped bring him in as a director, and Clinton Group, which announced a large stake in December."
 Under Levin, the company's stock price had fallen from about $40 three years prior to about 23 cents (a "paltry" $3.6 million market capitalization) at the time of his departure, on the over-the-counter pink sheets.

 On February 8, 2008, directly before he announced the Sharper Image bankruptcy filing, JWL Partners Acquisition Corp., a SPAC, or special-purpose acquisition company, submitted an IPO filing.
 The filing showed $200 million proceeds targeted.
 The underwriting group was listed as Credit Suisse and Ladenburg Thalmann.
 They applied to list under the ticker “JWL.U” on the American Stock Exchange.
 The filing stated that the blank check corporation intended to acquire or acquire control of one or more businesses.
 On December 22, 2008, however, JWL Partners Acquisition withdrew its IPO due to poor market conditions, and the faltering U.S. and Global economies.

+Other positions

+Levin has held positions at Ecolab Inc. where Levin serves as lead director and chairman of the Governance Committee; U.S. Bancorp where Levin serves as lead director and chairman of the Compensation Committee; JW Levin Partners LLC; Saks Incorporated where he serves as a member of the Audit Committee and the Finance Committee; Wilton Brands, Inc; he also serves on the board of the Recanati Graduate School of Business Administration in Israel.